 Timezone

-.
+To ensure the DAG’s timezone is Asia/Tokyo, use pendulum.datetime with tz.
 Then you don’t have to worry about server timezone.

 start_date=pendulum.datetime(2025, 1, 1, tz="Asia/Tokyo")

-One rule is to never use Python’s datetime.datetime
+One rule is to never use Python’s datetime.datetime.

 Interval